Using robotic assistance for enhanced visualization, improved dexterity and better patient experience.

 Darrel Denton, a 59-year-old mechanical engineer, was surprised to learn about the latest member of his surgery team for his upcoming prostatectomy (removal of the prostate).
 Sky Ridge's surgeons use leading-edge technology during surgery, which helps with shorter hospital stays and quicker recovery times.

-Several Sky Ridge urologists are trained to use the da Vinci® S Surgical System, which is the latest, more compact model developed by Intuitive Surgical.
-The urologists primarily use the da Vinci robot to perform prostate cancer surgery and for reconstruction of congenital kidney obstructions.
+Several Sky Ridge urologists are trained to use the robotic surgery systems, such as urologists who use robots to perform prostate cancer surgery and for reconstruction of congenital kidney obstructions.

 Surgeons are not facing a threat of being replaced.
 Even though the robot holds the surgical tools, the surgeon is still in command throughout the entire procedure.
 “The robot is not doing anything we aren’t doing,” Dr. Ali Sarram, urologist, says.
 “It’s just translating our movements.”

 The surgeon sits at a computer console and looks through a three-dimensional video display to monitor the procedure.
 He or she manipulates the movements of the robot by using hand controls and foot pedals.